 What is risk avoidance?

-While many businesses have a professional liability insurance policy, also known as errors and omissions insurance (E&O), to shield them from lawsuits, performing a risk analysis and reducing the number of identified risks offers an additional layer of protection for your business.
+While many businesses carry general liability insurance and professional liability insurance, also known as errors and omissions insurance (E&O), to shield them from lawsuits, performing a risk analysis and reducing the number of identified risks offers an additional layer of protection for your business.

 What is risk avoidance in insurance?